fyne-io/developer.fyne.io/started/index.md

     $ cd myapp
     $ go mod init MODULE_NAME

-You now need to download the Fyne module.
-This will be done using the following command:
+You now need to download the Fyne module and helper tool.
+This will be done using the following commands:

     $ go get fyne.io/fyne/v2@latest
+    $ go get fyne.io/fyne/v2/cmd/fyne@latest

 If you are unsure of how Go modules work, consider reading [Tutorial: Create a Go module](https://golang.org/doc/tutorial/create-module).

 ### Older Go installations

-To install the Fyne toolkit using an older Go release simply execute the go get command:
+To install the Fyne toolkit and helper using an older Go release simply execute the go get commands:

     $ go get fyne.io/fyne/v2
+    $ go get fyne.io/fyne/v2/cmd/fyne

 ## Check your installation